section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 The ultimate measure of websites performance is loading speed.
 This is the amount of time it takes to load a web page.
-Web users are relying more on mobiles to access web content and services and thus higher demand for more optimized websites.
-If you run any website, this is very evident in your analytical.
+Web users are relying more on mobiles to access web content and services and thus more demand for optimized websites.
+If you run any website, this is very evident in your analytical data.
 Users are also demanding better web experience thus the need to improve your WordPress website performance.
 To improve overall website performance, several measures need to be taken.
 This article is a comprehensive guide on the best ways to speed up WordPress website.

-## Why website speed matters?
+## Why Website Speed Matters?

-If your website takes longer than 2 seconds to load, bounce rate increases.
+If your website takes longer than 2 seconds to load, the bounce rate increases.
 This means you will have reduced conversions and a decrease in revenue.
-Google uses website speed as one of the parameters in the search engine ranking algorithm.
+According to the [Google SEO guide](https://www.google.com/search/howsearchworks/algorithms/), "page speed" of sites is among the parameters considered in the search engine ranking algorithm since January 2018.
 Slower websites are ranked lower as compared to faster loading websites.
 Fast loading web pages lead to improved user experience, rise in page views, and contribute to higher search engine rankings.

 ## Tools for Testing Website Page Speed

 WordPress speed is not dependent on whether it feels slow on the developer's computer.
 It might load faster as a result of browser caching yet it is very slow for a first-time visitor.
 Speed testing tools come in hand in determining your page speed.
 It is also worth noting that speed may vary with geographical locations.
+Therefore, you need to test speed from different locations.
+This article will go on to talk about this on the [CDN section](#use-content-delivery-network-(CDN)).
 The faster the website the better.
 Even improving your website speed by milliseconds matters.
 A load time under 2 seconds is recommended.